bfox9900/ASMFORTH/ASMFORTH Overview.md

        E000 #  1000 #  BEEF # FILLW
     -;
 ```
-Notice the use of -;SUB at the end.
-This is the command that invokes tail-call
+Notice the use of -; at the end.
-optimization.
+This is the command that invokes tail-call optimization.

 **WARNING**
 If you use -; with a CPU instruction primitive line + or !, as the last line,